What kind of results can you expect from

 The few hair follicles which do not respond to the first treatments will

-most likely be destroyed from additional applications (due to hair
+most likely be disabled from additional applications (due to hair

 growth cycles and skin conditions).